 Vox AC30s in perspex

-Trade Fairs, 1964-1965
+Trade Fairs, 1963-1965

-Picture taken at the Vox stand, "British Musical Instrument Industries" Trade Fair, Russell Hotel, London, 24th-28th August, 1964.
-This is NOT 1963.
-For more on the '64 Fair, see this page on the Vox AC100 website.
+Picture taken at the Vox stand, "Association of Public Address Engineers" Trade Fair, Harrow, March 1965.
+This is NOT 1963, nor is it the Russell Hotel Trade Fair.
 Underneath the perspex AC30 one can see a copy of the 1964 JMI catalogue.

 Detail from the picture above.
 Images of a 1964 dealer catalogue, a copy of which can be seen clearly on the AC30's podium, are on this page.

 The same amp and circular platform were also displayed at the Russell Hotel Trade Fair (late August 1964) and the Frankfurt Musikmesse (February 1965).